HyoungsungKim/Studying-Zero-Knowledge-Proofs/SNARKs/Explaining-SNARKs.md

 In 2013, Gennaro, Gentry, Parno and Raykova defined an extremely useful translation of computations into polynomials called a *Quadratic Arithmetic Program* (QAP).

 - QAPs have become the basis for modern zk-SNARK constructions, in particular those used by Zcash.

+### Reduction to a QAP

+The idea for the definition is that the polynomials will usually be zero on the target points, except the ones involved in the target point’s corresponding multiplication gate.